AtzoriMarco/OF2025_Erlangen/README.md

 sudo apt update
 sudo apt -y install openfoam13
 ```
-I will comment the section "User configuration" in my introduction.
+I will comment the section "User configuration" of the installation instructions in my introduction.

 ## Let's start